udohsolomon/My_python_deliberate_practice/Plan.md

+# Goals
+* Publish a blog post on Bayesian Optimization on Jan 1st, 2019

+* Complete the Algorithms and Data Structure course on Udacity by Jan 14th, 2019

+* Complete my teaching materials ** Problem Solving and Programming ** for the next block

 ## Estimate Time Required To Achieve Goal

 I will give myself the remaining part of 2018 and the first quarter of 2019 to work on this goal.
 It's only 2 weeks left until the end of 2018.